platiniradukunda/Notes-App/README.md

 # Notes App

-This is a full-stack app.
-I used
+This is a full-stack app that uses both front-end and back-end technologies

 ## Getting Started with Create React App